kmayo-ss/externallinks/README.md

  3. Make sure the folder after being extracted is named 'externallinks'
  4. Place this directory in your sites root directory.
 This is the one with framework and cms in it.
  5. Run in your browser - `/dev/build` to rebuild the database.
- 6. You should see a new menu called *Broken Ext.
-Links*
- 7. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks* to check for broken external links
+ 6. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks* to check for broken external links

 ## Dev task ##